metaleap/go-genmethods/readme.md

 		GenRef *udevgogen.TypeRef
 	}

-	// code-gen values prepared for this `Type`
-	G struct {
+	// commonly useful code-gen values prepared for this `Type` G struct {
 		// a type-ref to this `Type`
 		T *udevgogen.TypeRef